amnesiiac/amnesiiac.github.io/_posts/2024-01-07-linux-printk.md

 <p style="margin-bottom: 20px;"></p>

-3 why a spinlock can be enabled in a ISR, but mutex & sleep cannot?
+3 why a spinlock can be enabled in a interrupt service routine (isr), but mutex & sleep cannot?
 sleep or mutex will block (execution got stuck & sleep, schedule other thread), but spinlock wont.

-code running in interrupt context is unable to sleep, or block, because interrupt context does not have a backing process associated to reschedule, so there is nothing for the scheduler to put to sleep or wake up. if you sleep or block in ISR, you are slower the whole machine, which is insane.
+code running in interrupt context is unable to sleep, or block, because interrupt context does not have a backing process associated to reschedule, so there is nothing for the scheduler to put to sleep or wake up. if you sleep or block in isr, you are slower the whole machine, which is insane.

 as a result, interrupt context cannot perform actions to let the kernel putting current context to sleep: e.g., downing semaphore, copying to/from userspace memory or